 This tool offers identification support for all 34 genera and 316 species of xyleborines.
 Also included are fact sheets, a key, a filterable image gallery, an illustrated glossary, and additional background information and anatomical diagrams.

 IDphy is ITP's first tool for identifying plant pathogens.
-This website includes both molecular and morphological resources for the identifcation of all 161 culturable species of Phytophthora described as of May 2018, with all data based on the types or other well-authenticated specimens.
+This website includes both molecular and morphological resources for the identification of all 161 culturable species of Phytophthora described as of May 2018, with all data based on the types or other well-authenticated specimens.

 APPW Edition 3 offers identification support for all aquatic plants cultivated globally for the trade as of 2018, including 270 genera.
 Also included are fact sheets, a key, a filterable image gallery, an illustrated glossary, and additional background information.